spdk/spdk/doc/vhost_processing.md

 };
 ```

+Legacy Virtio implementations used the name vring alongside virtqueue, and the
+name vring is still used in virtio data structures inside the code.
+Instead of
+`struct virtq_desc`, the `struct vring_desc` is much more likely to be found.

 The device after polling this descriptor chain needs to translate and transform
 it back into the original request struct.
 It needs to know the request layout
 up-front, so each device backend (Vhost-Block/SCSI) has its own implementation